 He opened the Metalworks Foundry and built manhole covers and other metal works for the city and its surrounding areas.
 This foundry quite literally helped build the city of San Jose, CA.

-Factory Ruins (Graffiti Spot)
+6. Factory Ruins (Graffiti Spot)

 Not much is known about this location.
 What is known is that this place used to be a factory, but what the place produced is unknown.

-Your Thoughts On These Abandoned Places In San Jose?
+What Are Your Thoughts On These Abandoned Places In San Jose?

 The city of San Jose, CA offers urban explorers all sorts of exciting and unique abandoned places.
 Have you visited any of the places listed above?
 Also, what other abandoned places near you in San Jose, CA have you explored that could be added to this list?
 Comment below.